yanchunCoBIUS/spinalcordtoolbox/documentation/source/user_section/tutorials/registration_to_template.rst

    sct_warp_template -d t2.nii.gz -w warp_template2anat.nii.gz -a 0 -qc ~/qc_singleSubj

+   # Input arguments:
+   #   - d: Destination image the template will be warped to.
+   #   - w: Warping field (template space to anatomical space).
+   #   - a: Whether or not to also warp the white matter atlas.
+   #   - qc: Directory for Quality Control reporting.
+QC reports allow us to evaluate the results slice-by-slice.

    # Output:
-   #   - label/template/: This directory contains the entirety of the PAM50 template, transformed into the subject space (i.e. the ``t2.nii.gz`` anatomical image).
+   #   - label/template/: This directory contains the entirety of the PAM50 template, transformed into the subject
+   #                      space (i.e. the t2.nii.gz anatomical image).

 The ``label/template`` directory contains 15 template objects.
 (The full list can be found on the :ref:`pam50` page.)
 The most relevant of these 15 files for this tutorial is ``PAM50_levels.nii.gz``, which will be used to compute the the cross-sectional area (CSA) aggregated across vertebral levels.